 How to Order Certified Court Transcripts

-Ordering most certified court transcripts involve four basic steps.
+Ordering most certified court transcripts involves four basic steps.

 The cost and process of acquiring audio recordings vary with each jurisdiction.
 Most of the time, you can locate this information on the court clerk’s website.
 However, it’s best to confirm what you are ordering and the costs by speaking to an authorized employee in the clerk’s office.
 In our experience, most court clerk offices usually charge between $10 and $25 to burn a DVD of the court hearings.

-Note: every state, county, and local municipality establish their own procedures on how and who can obtain audio/video records.
+Note: Every state, county, and local municipality establishes its procedures on how and who can obtain audio/video records.

-Make certain you inquire about the precise process for obtaining a DVD audio file recording of the specific case you are interested in ordering for.
+Make sure you inquire about the precise process for obtaining a DVD audio file recording of the specific case you are interested in ordering.
 Courts and judges are very particular about the type and format of a transcription.
 If a transcribed audio file doesn’t meet its standards or requirements, the court will not accept the transcribed document.

 Here is the document order form for the State Colorado as an example.